002Hub/IPost/SECURITY.md

 ## Reporting a Vulnerability

-If a vulnerability is found, please contact security@ipost.tk
+If a vulnerability is found, please contact ipost@duck.com

 Usually, we will try to respond within 3 to 5 business days.